You are here

 - Criminal homicide (murder and non-negligent manslaughter)

-- Sex offenses — non-forcible (incest, statutory rape)
+- Sex offenses — includes rape, fondling, incest, and statutory rape

 - Aggravated assault